Marjory Stoneman Douglas students not counting on clear backpacks to keep them safe

 "Bring your voice to the people who will listen who are going to do something with your voice," she said.

-She wants to see more modern technology used to secure the school.
+She said she wants to see more modern technology used to secure the school.
 She says that’s what would make her and her peers feel safer, something she knows adults are trying to do.

 “Until we see all of us on the same page working together, nothing’s going to happen," she said.